GoogleCloudPlatform/podcast/site/content/post/episode-48-cloud-networking-with-ines-envid.md

 ##### About Ines

 Ines is a product manager in Cloud Networking.
-She has dedicated her career to in product, and development roles for carrier andventerprise networking infrastructure and applications, from access, edge and backbone cores.
+She has dedicated her career to in product, and development roles for carrier and enterprise networking infrastructure and applications, from access, edge and backbone cores.
 Ines is currently leading the Google cloud networking VPC topology and policy product areas.